 - Coughing and sneezing (pneumonic plague)

-Y. Pestis can be found in parts of Europe, Africa, North and South America.
+Y. Pestis is found in parts of Europe, Africa, North and South America.

 Also known as rabbit fever, tularemia is a rare bacterial infection caused by Francisella tularensis which can infect more than 100 species of mammal (including humans).
 Cats contract the disease in several ways including eating animals (rodents or rabbits) infected with tularemia.